 My wife and in-laws spent the next day touring the sites in and around Cusco.
 But because I’d seen most of them on my previous trip to Peru, I decided to go see Vinicunca, also known as “Rainbow Mountain.”
 I was a little skeptical, because Vinicunca has been made famous by luridly oversaturated Instagram photos.
 The trip also required departing Cusco around 3 in the morning.

-As crowds of tourists began crawling up the slopes near Vinicunca, I walked into the peaceful Red Valley.
+As crowds of tourists began crawling up the slopes near Vinicunca, I walked into the tranquil Red Valley.
 I had the entire place to myself, and it was peaceful and quiet, the light breeze the only sound I could hear.
 I spent half an hour or so enjoying the incredible view before hiking back to the parking lot.
 The tour bus returned me to Cusco around 3 in the afternoon.
 After a quick nap, I spent the evening exploring Cusco with Lauren.
 We tried some local beers and had a delicious dinner.

 Early the next morning we flew back to Lima.
 We visited Lima’s cathedral and explored its neighborhoods.
 We also saw the Larco Museum, which features an extensive collection of pre-Colombian art.
 It was a rare sunny day, so we were even able to enjoy views of the ocean from the fashionable Miraflores neighborhood.